112EU8K/Wordle/README.md

 - Modifications and enhancements by [112EU8K](https://github.com/112EU8K).

 ## License
 This project follows the same licensing as the original repository.
-See [LICENSE](https://github.com/112EU8K/Wordle/blob/main/LICENSE) for details.
+See the [LICENSE](https://github.com/112EU8K/Wordle/blob/main/LICENSE) for more details.